lnmunhoz/lnmunhoz-site/content/blog/technology-stack-2019/index.md

 It's ok to use vanilla JavaScript if you are only testing a concept or making a 1 day project to play around with some technology, but if you want to build a solid project, TypeScript is your hero.

 Having types really encourages you to write more reliable scalable code.
-It may be a little bit of a learning curve in the beginning, but trust me, it will all pay off when you ship applications that don't break often
+It may be a little bit of a learning curve in the beginning, but trust me, it will all pay off when you ship applications that don't break because of silly mistakes.

 > I have to admit, I was skeptical when TypeScript came to the scene a few years ago.
 From 2012 to 2015, I was a .NET developer, and I wanted to switch my career path to work with full stack JavaScript because I was tired of Windows and Visual Studio.
 I remember when I finally quit .NET and all those typings and classes and I didn't took to long to TypeScript start to gain popularity and show it's true potential.